DinoDevs/GladiatusCrazyAddon/README.md

+## :page_with_curl: Translation

+Use our translation system to translate the addon in your language!
+[Translation System](http://gladiatuscrazyaddon.tk/TransSystem/trans.php).

 ## :computer: Developers Docs

 We will try to provide some more info for anyone that wants to jump into the action.